Irissssaa/code-debug_Asynchronous-trace/docs/guide.md

 ---

+## 0.5 Configuring descendant instrumentation

+The debugger now exposes two toggles in `src/core/config.py` that control how aggressively poll functions are instrumented:

+- `ENABLE_ASYNC_DESCENDANTS` – when `True` (default) the tool instruments futures discovered through dependency expansion ("子孙方向扩展").
+Set to `False` to restrict tracing to the futures you explicitly marked plus their ancestors.
+- `ENABLE_SYNC_DESCENDANTS` – when `True` (default) additional synchronous functions from the LLVM call graph are instrumented up to `SYNC_DESCENDANT_DEPTH`.
+Disable this if the call graph is noisy or unavailable.

+Adjust these flags before launching GDB to tailor the amount of instrumentation without editing other scripts.

+---

 ## 1. Build a Rust binary with DWARF symbols

 The tools require full debuginfo so that DWARF contains all state-machine structs.